The Complete Guide to Owner-Controlled Insurance Programs (OCIP & CCIP)

 Finding the Best Owner Controlled Insurance Program

-Owner controlled insurance programs are more difficult to research and set up than traditional insurance policies.
-Finding an insurer who offers OCIPs and who is reliable and experienced is also a difficult task.
+Owner controlled insurance programs are more complex to set up than traditional insurance policies.
+However, identifying reliable and experienced insurers is straightforward, as most major commercial carriers offer these programs.

 We’ve researched the owner controlled insurance program market and compared the top insurers based on their customer reputation, financial strength, and coverage options.
 Below is a list of the top providers of OCIPs: